 \subsubsection{Comparison of the Training Cost and Performance}

 Table~\ref{table:kth-cost} depicts the training cost comparison on the KTH dataset, demonstrating again that MS-LSTM requires less training cost.
-We use the quantitative metrics Structural Similarity (SSIM)~\cite{wang2004image} and Peak Signal to Noise Ratio (PSNR) to evaluate the quality of predicted frames.
+We rely on quantitative metrics, including peak signal to noise ratio (PSNR) and SSIM, to gauge the performance of models.
 Fig.~\ref{fig:kth-metric} shows the framewise comparisons of SSIM and PSNR, which are obtained by calculating the average of all test sequences at each time step.
 Apparently, MS-LSTM yields better results than other competing models.
 Fig.~\ref{fig:kth-demo} also demonstrates this.
 TrajGRU, PredRNN, PredRNN++, MIM, and MotionRNN only focus on the motion of the left leg, and the right leg is lost in subsequent predictions.
 Moreover, their predictions are ambiguous, and we can't tell the head from the torso.
 In contrast, MS-LSTM produces the best predictions, which benefit from the application of multi-scale techniques.
-The large scales concern the movement of human body details such as arms and legs while the small scales care about the movement of the shape and contour of the human body.
+The large scales concern the movement of the human body details like legs while the small scales care about the contour of the human body.